What Does a Dog Bite Victim Need to Prove in Georgia?

 - The injured person did not do anything to provoke the animal.

-This statute covers injuries caused by other animals too, not only dogs.
+This statute covers damages caused by other animals, not only dogs.
 Also, animal bites are not the only injury covered.

 For example, if a dog is loose and knocks you over and, as a result, you hit your head on the pavement, this injury would be covered by the statute.